A Real Working 1950s Town

 Jim and his wife Tricia would take Sunday drives in the rural countryside.
 They would crest a hill or round a curve and see a small town in the distance that would stir a remembrance of the small towns in central Indiana where he grew up.
 But, on entering the town, the nostalgia evaporated as the modern town had no General Store or Whizzer motor bikes.
 So… Jim decided to build such a town himself.
 The result is the growing town of Summer Place.

 Jim and Tricia love people and love to share the magic of Summer Place with friends and with those who feel its enchantment.
-Because they especially love children, it is shared several times a year with the public to benefit their foundation "A Home For Every Child."

 Many other events take place at Summer Place such as class reunions, vintage car clubs and people just taking pictures of their cars in front of the Standard station.
-Bus Tours of elderly people stop here.
+Bus tours of elderly people stop here.
 Visits by nursing homes and elementary schools are welcome any time of the year.

 Jim and Tricia's biggest surprises?

-• How true "Build it and they will come" turned out to be.
+• How true "build it and they will come" turned out to be.
 Numerous TV shows and many PBS and Associated Press features have aired about Summer Place.

 • How much children would like Summer Place.